BrandoDev/torrent_info_bot/README.md

 Set Up
 ============

-You have to create folders "files" and "logs";\n
+You have to create folders "files" and "logs";<br />
-After the first start of the bot, you'll see a config.ini file;\n here you have to set up your Telegram Bot Token and something about your qBittorrent Web interface
+After the first start of the bot, you'll see a config.ini file;<br />
+here you have to set up your Telegram Bot Token and something about your qBittorrent Web interface

 Demo